panoply/esthetic/docs/src/docs/introduction/installation.md

 # Installation

 Æsthetic is available for consumption via the NPM registry and supports both ESM and CJS environments.
 For the best practice, it is recommended to install Æsthetic on a per-project basis rather than globally.
-While tree-shaking is not feasible with Æsthetic, developers can rest assured that the module remains relatively small, with a gzipped size of 57.5kb.
-Additionally, its import bundle is distributed as a single, concise file.
+While tree-shaking is not feasible with Æsthetic, the module remains relatively small, with a gzipped size of 57.5kb distributed as a single file.

 ###### PNPM